ruifig/czmut/lib/README.md

 Due to its simplicity, there are some serious limitations compared to catch.
 Some that I can think of:

-* Check expressions are not decomposed.
+* Assertion expressions are not decomposed.
 They are executed as-is, and if they fail, the full expressions is logged as a string
-* A failed check expression causes the entire run to halt straight away.
+* A failed REQUIRE causes the entire run to halt straight away.
 This is intentional, since czmut doesn't use exceptions.